Kid Crafts for Chinese New Year: Quick and Easy Printables and Projects for Lunar New Year

 The illustrations are spare—simple figures on an uncluttered background—and it leaves lots of room for the reader to discuss with a child how the animals could have responded more politely.

 Chinese Paper Lanterns for the Lunar New Year

-Paper lanterns turned out to big such a big topic that I had to create a separate website for them.
-Click on the link below to see all kinds of unique ways to dress up a simple paper Chinese lantern.
+Paper lanterns turned out to be big such a big topic that I had to create a separate article for them.
+There, you can see all kinds of unique ways to dress up a simple paper Chinese lantern.

 Red Envelopes for Gift-Giving

 You can find lots of printable templates for lucky red envelopes, but if I have a big group, I find it easier just to order .
 The tradition is for the elder members of the family to put money in them and give them to the younger members. a set of these envelopes